 Although some restrictions may apply to our grant and exhibit programs, you do not need to be a resident of Durham to make use of our facilities or services or to take classes at the Durham Arts Council School.

-Durham Arts Council, Inc. makes all of its programs, facilities and services available without regard to race, color, sex, creed, religion, ancestry, national origin, age, disability, gender preference, marital status or political affiliation.
+Durham Arts Council, Inc. makes all of its programs, facilities and services available without regard to race, color, sex, creed, religion, ancestry, national origin, age, disability, sexual orientation, gender preference, marital status or political affiliation.

 Board of Trustees

 A copy of our audited financial statements is available by calling (919) 560-2709